ga-wdi-exercises/js-errors-practice/readme.md

   var myArray = ["a" "b" "c"];
   </script>
   ```
-  > Items in arrays must be separated by commas
+  > Items in arrays must be separated by commas.

 #### `Uncaught SyntaxError: Unexpected identifier`
   ```html